Comment on 'Temperature range of superconducting fluctuations above $T_c$ in YBa$_2$Cu$_3$O$_{7-\delta}$ single crystals'

-Another check of the crude conclusions summarized above may be done on the grounds of the GGL approach by analyzing, as an example, the results on the real part of the ac measurements presented in Fig.~9(a) of Ref.~\onlinecite{Grbic11} for the overdoped sample OD89, which is the closer to the prototypical optimally-doped YBCO.
+A quantitative check of the crude conclusions summarized above may be done on the grounds of the GGL approach by analyzing, as an example, the results on the real part (see Ref.~\onlinecite{notareal}) of the ac measurements presented in Fig.~9(a) of Ref.~\onlinecite{Grbic11} for the overdoped sample OD89, which is the closer to the prototypical optimally-doped YBCO.
 As commented above, these data actually correspond to the ac in-plane magnetoconductivity, $\Delta\tilde\sigma_{ab}(\varepsilon,\rm{16~T})$.
 By neglecting the normal state magnetoconductivity when compared with the one associated with the superconducting fluctuations, these data may be then approximated as,

+For the pre-factor $S(\omega,T)$, which takes into account the high-frequency influence on the ac conductivity, we have used Eq.~(12) of Ref.~\onlinecite{Peligrad03}, as in Ref.~\onlinecite{Grbic11}.
+In turn, for the dc paraconductivity, $\Delta\sigma_{ab}(\varepsilon,H)$, we have used Eq.~(8) in Ref.~\onlinecite{Rey19}.